kensanangelo/table-tennis-scoreboard/README.md

 	- How many points to win & serving switch amount?
 - Maybe a way to modify scores in game if someone messes up
 - Add stats analysis

+## Bugs
+- Letter spacing needs to be tweaked (the letters 04 touch)
+- Win screen image loads in slowly, thus causing pop-in.
+	- Should be preloaded at beginning of game
+- Need bold font files.
+Currently only has regular